tag1publishing/dw_snippets/README.md

-This repository hold code snippets from the Drupal Watchdog print magazine.
+This repository holds code snippets from the Drupal Watchdog print magazine.
 Code snippets from each issue live in their own branch.

 * dw4.01: Drupal Watchdog Summer 2014, "Drupal 8"